113ll3/Ibmclouddocscli/idt/eclipsetools.md

 1. Right-click and select **Import**.
 2. Search for EAR file.
 3. Browse for the EAR file you wish to import.
-4. Ensure the Target runtime is set to IBM Cloud Runtime.
+4. Ensure that the Target runtime is set to IBM Cloud Runtime.

 Deploy your application.